-Welcome to RTI Routing Service.
-This component of RTI Data Distribution Service, Professional/Elite Edition is an out- of-the-box solution for integrating disparate and geographically dispersed systems.
-It scales DDS applications across domains, LANs and WANs, including firewall and NAT traversal.
-RTI Routing Service also supports DDS-to-DDS bridging by allowing you to make transformations in the data along the way.
-This allows unmodified DDS applications to communicate even if they were developed using incompatible interface definitions.
+Welcome to RTI® Routing Service, an out- of-the-box solution for integrating disparate and geographically dispersed systems.
+It scales RTI ConnextTM (formerly RTI Data Distribution Service) applications across domains, LANs and WANs, including firewall and NAT traversal.
+Routing Service also supports Connext-to-Connext bridging by allowing you to make transformations in the data along the way.
+This allows unmodified Connext applications to communicate even if they were developed using incompatible interface definitions.
 This is often the case when integrating new and legacy applications or independently developed systems.
-Using RTI Routing Service Adapter SDK, you can extend RTI Routing Service to interface with non-DDS systems using off-the-shelf or custom developed adapters, including to third-party JMS implementations and legacy code written to the network socket API.
+Using RTI Routing Service Adapter SDK, you can extend Routing Service to interface with non-Connext systems using off-the-shelf or custom developed adapters, including to third-party JMS implementations and legacy code written to the network socket API.

-Traditionally, DDS applications can only communicate with applications in the same domain.
-With RTI Routing Service, you can send and receive data across domains.
+Traditionally, Connext applications can only communicate with applications in the same domain.
+With Routing Service, you can send and receive data across domains.
 You can even transform and filter the data along the way!
 Not only can you change the actual data values, you can change the data's type.
 So the sending and receiving applications don't even need to use the same data structure.
 You can also control which data is sent by using allow and deny lists.

-Simply set up RTI Routing Service to pass data from one domain to another and specify any desired data filtering and transformations.
-No changes are required in the DDS applications.
+Simply set up Routing Service to pass data from one domain to another and specify any desired data filtering and transformations.
+No changes are required in the Connext applications.

-Key benefits of RTI Routing Service:
+Key benefits of Routing Service:

-☐ It can significantly reduce the time and effort spent integrating and scaling DDS applications across Wide Area Networks and Systems-of-Systems.
+□ It can significantly reduce the time and effort spent integrating and scaling Connext applications across Wide Area Networks and Systems-of-Systems.

-Many systems today already rely on DDS to distribute their information across a Local Area Network (LAN).
+Many systems today already rely on Connext to distribute their information across a Local Area Network (LAN).
 However, more and more of these systems are being integrated in Wide Area Networks (WANs).
-With RTI Routing Service, you can scale DDS real-time publish/subscribe data-distribution beyond the current local networks and make it available throughout a WAN-without making any changes to existing DDS applications.
+With Routing Service, you can scale Connext real-time publish/subscribe data-distribution beyond the current local networks and make it available throughout a WAN-without making any changes to existing Connext applications.
 You can take an existing, even deployed system and integrate it with new applications or other existing systems without changing those existing systems.